namnh68/Debugging_Openstack_with_Pycharm-Pro5/README.md

 Click OK.

-##### Step 2.2: Setup project by clicking File --> Settings then choose "Project: neutron" (in this case, I am setting debug with neutron project, with other projects are similar)
+##### Step 2.2: Setup project by clicking File --> Settings then choose "Project: neutron" (in this case, I am setting debug with neutron project, with other projects are similar.)

-Choose "Project Interpreter" to add an interpreter remote by choose "Add remote":
+Choosing "Project Interpreter" to add an interpreter remote by choosing "Add remote":

 <img class="image__pic js-image-pic" src="http://i.imgur.com/jxd7NT8.png" alt="" id="screenshot-image">

-After choose "Add remote", we have image:
+After choosing "Add remote", we have image:

 <img class="image__pic js-image-pic" src="http://i.imgur.com/DYQhW7x.png" alt="" id="screenshot-image">

 Change "Deployment configuration" then click "ssh://stack@10.10.10.30:22" to connect to VM.
-In this time, we will response "Successfully ...." then click OK
+In this time, we will receive message "Successfully ...."

 <img class="image__pic js-image-pic" src="http://i.imgur.com/efOR8ol.png" alt="" id="screenshot-image">

-We need to wait a time to Pycharm download packet from VM.
+We need to wait a time so that Pycharm download packet from VM.

 ##### Step 2.3: Configuration Python Debugger.
 In "Settings", we choose "Build, Execution, Deployment" --> "Python Debugger" then select "Gevent compatible"